-Between 1924 and 1932, a series of experiments were conducted at the Western Electric Company.
-The experiments at the Hawthorne Works become some of the most influential in business and human relations.
+Between 1924 and 1932, groundbreaking studies were conducted at the Western Electric Company.
 They sought to understand the relationship between working conditions and productivity.
+Known as the Hawthorne Experiments, the studies became some of the most influential in business and human relations.

 Mechanization, Automation, and Infrastructure

-Productivity is not all about people, other non-human factors affect productivity.
+Productivity is not all about people.
+Other non-human factors affect productivity.
 Tools and machines have often been a way in which human beings have improved their productivity.
-A farmer can improve their grass cutting productivity by giving up a scythe and introducing a horse-drawn mower.

 Machines, computers, robots, and other forms of automation can improve productivity.
-Productivity has been the spur behind the invention of many mechanical or automation processes.
-A rational response to a need for improved productivity is to ask whether there is a way of automating or mechanizing the activity.
+Productivity has been the catalyst of many mechanical or automation processes.
+A rational response to a need for improved workforce productivity is to ask whether there is a way of automating or mechanizing the activity.

 Any business activity has to have people involved in some way or another.
 Whether this is an individual or a team, goals make a significant difference to productivity.

-Imagine you and some work colleagues are engaged in moving some parcels but you don’t establish what the goals are.
-Some people could set to work, moving the parcels.
+Imagine you and some work colleagues are engaged in moving some parcels, but you don’t establish your goals.
+Some people could set to work, moving the boxes.
 Each may have a different idea about where to move the parcels.
 Some move them fast and others slow.
 Some people could go for a break first and then turn up too late.
 Each of the people has a different idea about what needs doing.
-They have different ideas about how to complete the work.
+They each have different ideas about how to complete the work.

 A major contributor to low productivity is a lack of understanding about goals.
-This not only impacts on the personal efforts of workers but also on the decision making of managers.
+This not only impacts the personal efforts of workers but also on the decision-making of managers.

 Without goals, decisions about mechanization can even reduce productivity.